dbgrande/GrandeModular/README.md

 ![Tails4](images/Tails4.png "Tails4")

 **Quad mono-to-poly sequential note splitter with common outputs—helps preserve envelope tails.**

+**New for v2.7.1:** Context modes have been changed.
+There is now a new Latch mode with three options to replace the old setup, and delays are now fixed per mode.
+(See below for details.)

 Includes four Tails blocks (see **Tails** documentation above), which each take a monophonic sequence of notes, as defined by a gate pulse and a V/Oct pitch value, and splits them into multiple polyphonic channels so that each note's tail can continue playing in parallel.
 All the Pitch channels are merged, and all the Gate channels are merged so that both can be sent to a single polyphonic Oscillator.